 My research uses a mix of empirical and quantitative methods, and desired skillsets are often project-specific.
 For field-based projects, it is important for mentees to have a good attitude about working in challenging conditions—this is the Pacific Northwest, things get muddy out here!
 For quantitative projects, mentees should have a basic understanding of relevant software and analytical techniques prior to starting their position.
 Prospective graduate students must meet the Department’s minimum academic requirements for admission.
-Note that GRE scores are no longer required by the Department and aren’t of interest to me unless they’re astronomically high (bragging rights) or low (a red flag).
+Note that GRE scores are no longer required by the Department and aren’t of particular interest to me.
 From a personal standpoint, I like to see strong coursework in foundational ecology, writing, and statistics.
 I expect my mentees to be passionate about ecology and conservation.
 Prior scientific writing experience through peer-reviewed journal articles, news articles and other media, blog posts, or technical documents will be highly beneficial.
 Likewise, individuals who have taken statistics and GIS courses during their undergraduate and/or post-baccalaureate program(s) tend to stand out.
 Mentees should have a team-oriented attitude, as there will be many opportunities to assist graduate students with their research and mentor undergraduates in the Department.

 My purpose as a mentor is to help my students achieve their career goals and make meaningful contributions to the field of ecology.
 My mentoring style tends to be more involved at the beginning of a project.
 That is, I try to make students’ lives as easy as possible by setting clear expectations and providing the contacts and resources they’ll need to carry out their research successfully, but ultimately it is up to the student to follow through.
 Publishing peer-reviewed literature is only one of many benchmarks of success in my lab.
 Although I do expect my graduate students and post-docs to publish, I recognize that there are other methods of effective scientific communication that can positively influence ecological decision making.
 I am happy to make reasonable adjustments to established success criteria to fit students’ needs and goals.